Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 dumbo halfmoon betta

-What Are the Ideal Living Conditions for a Betta Fish?
+What Are the Minimum Requirements for a Betta Fish?

-Here are the basic things you should look for when setting up a tank:
+Here are the minimal requirements that you should look for when setting up a tank:

-• The aquarium needs to be cycled before adding any living creatures.
+• The aquarium needs to be cycled before adding your betta.

-• The aquarium needs to have some type of cover on top to help keep the water temperature stable.
-This will also prevent your fish from jumping out of its tank or another pet, like a cat stealing it for lunch.
+• The aquarium needs to have some type of cover on top.
+This will prevent your fish from jumping out of their tank or another pet, like a cat, swiping at your fish.

 heater in a betta tank